Faculty and Staff Children Exchange Program (FACHEX)

 - The student applies to Saint Louis University.

 - Saint Louis University makes FACHEX decisions after March 1.
-After decisions have been made, the FACHEX coordinator informs each eligible student whether or not he or she will be offered a FACHEX award.
+After decisions have been made, the FACHEX coordinator informs each eligible student whether or not he or she has been offered a FACHEX award.